-The value of window
+The value of cinema and the theatrical window

 Ensuring that, where appropriate, each film has an exclusive release in cinema theatres remains a top priority for UNIC and the cinema operators it represents.
-Any move to establish a very short window - or to eradicate it entirely would put hundreds of thousands of jobs at risk and inevitably lead to less rather than more diversity of films and cinemas.
+Any move to establish a very short window - or to eradicate it entirely - would put hundreds of thousands of jobs at risk and inevitably lead to less rather than more diversity of films and cinemas.